Hope United Reformed Church: History

 As construction neared completion, the chapel was first used for worship on 1 January 1862, although the public dedication was not held until 5 March when Rev. G. Smith of Poplar preached in the afternoon and Rev. H. B. Ingram of Islington preached in the evening.
 By the time of its opening, a debt of £300 remained of the £1,617 cost.
 This was cleared by the end of 1862, following an offer of £50 from Mr. W. Sommerville of Bristol if the remaining debt was cleared by the end of the year.

 The Johnstone Estate gifted the freehold of the chapel site in 1871 and the deeds were drawn up by R. N. Howard free of charge.
 In 1873, 11 St Leonard's Terrace was purchased for £432 for use as a manse for the minister.
 In 1884, a small mission room was built in the garden for a cost of £100.
 When the chapel's schoolroom became too small to serve the local children, land behind the chapel was acquired for a new £1,000 schoolroom.
 The memorial stone was laid by the mayor of the borough, R. N. Howard, on 11 November 1885 and the school opened on 21 April 1886.

-The chapel continues to serve Weymouth.
 In 1971, the Congregational Chapel of 1864 at Gloucester Street was closed and the congregation joined the Hope Chapel.
 In 2008, the church received a £5,000 grant from the National Churches Trust for repairs.
+The church closed as a place of worship in 2026, with its final service held on 22 February 2026.